-Included in the financial results below for the nine-month periods ended September 30, 2012 and 2011, in addition to our acute care hospitals' same facility basis financial results as discussed above, were the following items:
+The following table summarizes the results of operations for our acute care hospitals for the three-month periods ended March 31, 2013 and 2012.
+Included in the financial results below, in addition to our acute care hospitals' same facility basis financial results as discussed above, were the following items, the majority of which apply to the first quarter of 2012:

-- a net favorable impact of \$33 million (\$36 million of net revenues and \$3 million of related operating expenses) resulting from an agreement, which was part of an industry-wide settlement related to underpayments of Medicare inpatient prospective payments during a number of prior years, entered into with the United States Department of Health and Human Services, the Secretary of Health and Human Services, and the Centers for Medicare and Medicaid Services; - an aggregate unfavorable impact of \$11 million resulting from a \$7 million reduction to net revenues from the revised Supplemental Security Income ratios utilized for calculating Medicare disproportionate share hospital reimbursements for federal fiscal years 2006 through 2009 and a \$4 million reduction to net revenues resulting from the write-off of receivables related to revenues recorded during 2011 at two of our acute care hospitals located in Florida resulting from reductions in certain county reimbursements due to reductions in federal matching Inter-Governmental Transfer funds; - a net charge of \$7 million recorded during the first nine months of 2012 related to the incentive income (\$13 million) and expenses (\$20 million) recorded in connection with the implementation of EHR applications at our acute care hospitals, and; - other combined amounts aggregating to a net charge \$7 million during the nine-month period ended September 30, 2012 and a net charge of \$1 million recorded during the nine-month period ended September 30, 2011.
+- a net favorable impact of \$33 million (\$36 million of net revenues and \$3 million of related operating expenses) recorded during the first quarter of 2012 resulting from an agreement, which was part of an industry-wide settlement related to underpayments of Medicare inpatient prospective payments during a number of prior years, entered into with the United States Department of Health and Human Services, the Secretary of Health and Human Services, and the Centers for Medicare and Medicaid Services; - an aggregate unfavorable impact of \$11 million recorded during the first quarter of 2012 resulting from a \$7 million reduction to net revenues from the revised Supplemental Security Income ratios utilized for calculating Medicare disproportionate share hospital reimbursements for federal fiscal years 2006 through 2009 and a \$4 million reduction to net revenues resulting from the write-off of receivables related to revenues recorded during 2011 at two of our acute care hospitals located in Florida resulting from reductions in certain county reimbursements due to reductions in federal matching Inter-Governmental Transfer funds, and; - a net charge of \$1 million recorded during the first quarter of 2013 related to the incentive income (\$5 million) and expenses (\$6 million) recorded in connection with the implementation of EHR applications at our acute care hospitals.